 To ensure juicy and tender meat in the finished dish, keep the following tips in mind:

 - Use loin or leg meat of lamb if available, as they are more tender than other cuts.

 - Cut the meat against the grain into thin slices.
 Putting the meat in the freezer for 15-20 minutes helps firm up the meat and make it easier for slicing.

-- Apply “velvet” technique, described in the recipe below, to precook the lamb.
+- Apply “velveting” technique, described in the recipe below, to seal in the flavor and moisture.